MacKentoch/easyFormGenerator/README.md

 Finally :
 >Inspire yourself from these demo (considering numerous dependencies it may help).
->Note about easy form viewer : bind `edaFieldsModel` model not formly one.
+>Note about easy form viewer : bind `edaFieldsModel` model not the formly one.

 ####Manual way